Currency: GBP

 Snatch Blocks

-What is a Snatch Block ?
+What is a Snatch Block?

 A snatch block is a single sheave pulley where one of the side cheeks/straps opens to allow a rope to be inserted, without the rigmarole of reeving the line through the entire system.

-The opening function is achieved in varying designs by different manufacturers, but the purpose remains the same e.g.
+The opening function is achieved in varying designs by different manufacturers, but the purpose remains the same, e.g.

-Soft blocks perform a similar function to snatch blocks - made from a horseshoe shape fairlead - effectively an open ended low friction ring - with a dyneema loop which can be attached and detached.
+Soft blocks perform a similar function to snatch blocks - made from a horseshoe shape fairlead - effectively an open-ended low friction ring - with a Dyneema loop which can be attached and detached.

-Snatch Block Facts and Plus Factors:
+Snatch Block Facts, Features and Plus Factors:

 Visit our Deck Hardware category to explore the range of blocks available.